-- Retail uses, offices, medical/dental clinics and restaurants, except where explicitly permitted in this section; - Institutional uses; - Restaurants; - Residential uses or accommodation; and, - Other uses that, in the opinion of the County and/or Area Municipality, may: - i) Attract large numbers of customers or other people; - ii) Generate significant traffic, or not otherwise be appropriate for rural infrastructure or public services; - iii) Create compatibility or enforcement issues; - iv) Undermine or conflict with the planned function of rural settlements, except where explicitly permitted by the policies of this section; or, - v) Not otherwise be consistent with the applicable policies and objectives of this Plan.
+- retail uses, offices, medical/dental clinics and restaurants, except where explicitly permitted in this subsection; - institutional uses; - restaurants; - residential uses or accommodation; and - other uses that, in the opinion of the County and/or Area Municipality, may: - i) attract large numbers of customers or other people; - ii) generate significant traffic or not otherwise be appropriate for rural infrastructure or public services; - iii) create compatibility or enforcement issues; - iv) undermine or conflict with the planned function of rural settlements, except where explicitly permitted by the policies of this subsection; or - v) not otherwise be consistent with the applicable policies and objectives of this Plan.

-WHOLESALING, RETAILING AND/OR OFFICE USES
+WHOLESALING, RETAILING AND/OR OFFICE AND SALES USES

-Wholesaling, retail uses and/or offices shall only be permitted where such uses are accessory and ancillary to a permitted rural entrepreneurial use.
+Wholesaling, retail uses, offices shall only be permitted where such uses are accessory and ancillary to a permitted rural entrepreneurial use.

-Any goods, wares, and/or merchandise offered for sale shall be contained within a fully enclosed building, with the exception of a small outdoor display area for goods, wares, or merchandise produced, processed, or fabricated on the lot.
+Any goods, wares and/or merchandise offered for sale shall be contained within a fully enclosed building, with the exception of a small outdoor display area for goods, wares or merchandise produced, processed or fabricated on the lot.